abenevaut/docker-kata/005-host-node-app/README.md

 Let's read the image description from the [node image doc.](https://hub.docker.com/_/node)

-We will inherit from the node image and copy the app.js file to the container and run it with node.
+We will inherit from the node image and copy the app.js file to our image and run it with node.

 To inherit from node image, we will use the FROM command in Dockerfile.
 It defines the starting point for the image build process.